nstuyvesant/homebridge-enphase-envoy/README.md

 ### Configuration

-* Run this plugin as a [Child Bridge](https://github.com/homebridge/homebridge/wiki/Child-Bridges) (Highly Recommended), this prevent crash Homebridge if plugin crashes.
+* Running this plugin as a [Child Bridge](https://github.com/homebridge/homebridge/wiki/Child-Bridges) is **highly recommended**.
+This prevents Homebridge from crashing if the plugin crashes.
-* Install and use [Homebridge Config UI X](https://github.com/homebridge/homebridge-config-ui-x) to configure this plugin (Highly Recommended).
+* Installation and use of [Homebridge Config UI X](https://github.com/homebridge/homebridge-config-ui-x) to configure this plugin is **highly recommended**.
 * The `sample-config.json` can be edited and used as an alternative for advanced users.

 <p align="center">